 Armenia is a small landlocked country that sits between the Black and Caspian Seas on the crossroads of Europe and Asia.
 Georgia, Iran, Azerbaijan, and Turkey border this mountainous country.

-About seven percent of the workforce is unemployed and more than a quarter of the population lives below the poverty line.
+About 7 percent of the workforce is unemployed and more than a quarter of the population lives below the poverty line.

 Armenians’ limited access to healthcare leaves them struggling with serious health issues like anemia and HIV and AIDS.
 Children often suffer from sickness caused by cold, moisture, and dust.

 In both rural and urban areas, school attendance remains low despite high enrollment.
 Some children must help their families in the fields, while some children do not attend for fear that schools are using corporal punishment.

 Explore areas where you can help us build a better world for children.

 Thanks to the generous support of our sponsors.
 World Vision was able to work alongside communities to accomplish the following in 2013.

 Ensured that children are active, respected participants in their community by enabling them to be involved in community decision-making processes.

 Worked with local churches to host activities that teach Christian values and provide other learning events for children like handicrafts and sewing.

 Coordinated training for children and their families on disaster response, helping them be better prepared for emergency situations.